martinjc/introduction-to-html-and-css/src/notes/writing-a-web-page.md

 -   a link from one part of your page to another

 Use CSS rules to change the formatting of your content.

-{% panel "info", "Notice!" %}
-Remember to commit your changes frequently, and definitely commit your final code at the end of the lab!
-{% endpanel %}

 ### ...
 Just one more thing